Self-evidence

 In epistemology (theory of knowledge), a self-evident proposition is a proposition that is known to be true by understanding its meaning without proof, and/or by ordinary human reason.

 Some epistemologists deny that any proposition can be self-evident.
-For most others, one's belief that oneself is conscious is offered as an example of self-evidence.
-However, one's belief that someone else is conscious is not epistemically self-evident.
+For most others, one's belief that oneself is conscious and possesses free will are offered as examples of self-evidence.
+However, one's belief that someone else is conscious or has free will are not epistemically self-evident.

 The following proposition is often said to be self-evident: "A finite whole is greater than, or equal to, any of its parts".

 A logical argument for a self-evident conclusion would demonstrate only an ignorance of the purpose of persuasively arguing for the conclusion based on one or more premises that differ from it (see ignoratio elenchi and begging the question).

 Analytic propositions

 It is sometimes said that a self-evident proposition is one whose denial is self-contradictory.
 It is also sometimes said that an analytic proposition is one whose denial is self-contradictory.
 But the concepts mean different things, i.e., an analytic proposition is not always a self-evident proposition.

 Provided that one understands and believes a self-evident proposition, self-evident propositions are not in need of proof.
 Likewise, that their denial is self-contradictory does not need to be proven.
 It is in this sense that the self-contradictions at work in self-evident and analytic propositions are different.

 Not all analytic propositions are self-evident, and it is sometimes claimed that not all self-evident propositions are analytic: e.g. my knowledge that I am conscious.